 A monthly podcast.

 How does poetry inspire, challenge, and sustain us?
 Through conversations with poets and readers, the explores topics relevant to contemporary poetry and poetics in the academy and the larger literary community.
-Tune in for fresh poems and behind-the-scenes insight into how the work of poetry extends beyond what we encounter on the published page, hosted by poet and scholar Genevieve Kaplan.
+Tune in for fresh poems and behind-the-scenes insight into how the work of poetry extends beyond what we encounter on the published page, season one is hosted by poet and scholar Genevieve Kaplan.
+Season two is hosted by CGU student and Kingsley & Kate Tufts Poetry Awards assistant Emily Schuck.
 Listen or subscribe here.

 An occasional audio project: Claremont Graduate University students, faculty, and staff read poems from Kingsley & Kate Tufts Poetry Award-winning titles.